SpongeBob Squarepants Logo

 SpongeBob Logo

-Polynesian motifs can be traced in the emblem’s design, primarily due to the color palette and unusual five-petal colors.
-The background designer Kenny Pittenger explained that the flowers would act as clouds if the characters weren’t living in the underwater world.
-And so it’s just an unusual decor, reminiscent of a Hawaiian shirt pattern.
+Polynesian motifs can be traced in the emblem’s design, primarily through the color palette and the unusual five-petal motif.
+The background designer, Kenny Pittenger, explained that the flowers would act as clouds if the characters weren’t living in the underwater world.
+And so it’s just an unusual pattern in decor, reminiscent of a Hawaiian shirt.

 Font and Colors